A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

-\paragraph{Anomaly Data Generation} Anomaly data generation is crucial for creating rare or unexpected traffic situations, which are essential for testing and evaluating systems under extreme conditions.
-Generating such data helps develop robust models that can handle these rare events effectively.
-In this research field, GAN-based models are widely adopted due to their flexible and high performance in generating synthetic data for anomaly situations \citep{islam2021crash,zarei2021crash,li2024difftad,chen2024novel}.
+\paragraph{Anomaly Data Generation} { Anomaly data generation is crucial for creating rare or unexpected traffic situations, which are essential for testing and evaluating systems under extreme conditions.
+Generating such data helps develop robust models that can effectively handle imbalanced datasets.
+In this research field, DGMs have been highly adapted to augment imbalanced traffic data.
+This augmentation not only addresses the scarcity of anomalous events in real-world datasets but also plays a pivotal role in enhancing the accuracy and resilience of prediction and classification models used in traffic safety and management applications.}\citep{islam2021crash,zarei2021crash,li2024difftad,chen2024novel}.
 For instance, \cite{cai2020real} utilized a DCGAN to generate synthetic crash data from learning the distribution of crash-related traffic data.
 The synthetic data was then combined with real data to create a balanced dataset, which was used to train various crash prediction algorithms, including Logistic Regression, SVM, ANN, and CNN.
-Similarly, \cite{chen2022efficient} employed two GAN variants—Conditional GAN (CGAN) and Gaussian Discriminant Analysis GAN (GDAGAN)—to tackle the challenge of imbalanced traffic collision datasets.
-These generative models generated additional samples for underrepresented classes, thereby balancing the dataset and enhancing the performance of classifiers trained on them. \cite{huo2021text} introduced the Text-to-Traffic GAN (T2GAN), which generates realistic traffic situations by integrating traffic data with semantic information from social media.
-In the proposed model, CGAN was used to generate traffic scenarios based on text inputs from social media, which enables the creation of varied and contextually rich traffic situations.
-To tackle data imbalance in traffic crash severity modeling, \cite{chen2024novel} developed a method based on Conditional Tabular GAN (CTGAN) combined with Random Under-sampling (CTGAN-RU).
-This approach generated synthetic crash data while accounting for both continuous and discrete characteristics of the imbalanced dataset.
-The integration of various conditions helped create a more balanced training set and improving the accuracy and reliability of severity prediction models.
-These studies demonstrate the importance of using DGMs to generate anomaly data, which helps address the imbalanced data problem and improves the robustness of traffic management and safety systems.
+Similarly, \cite{chen2022efficient} compared several data augmentation methods including Synthetic Minority Oversampling Technique (SMOTE), GAN, conditional GAN (cGAN), and Gaussian Discriminant Analysis GAN (GDAGAN) to address the imbalance in traffic collision datasets.
+These models generated additional samples for underrepresented classes, thereby balancing the traffic collision dataset, and enhancing the performance of classifiers trained on them.
+Furthermore, \cite{chen2024novel} developed a method that integrates Conditional Tabular GAN with Random Under-sampling (CTGAN-RU) to generate synthetic crash data.
+This approach accounts for both the continuous and discrete characteristics of imbalanced crash datasets by incorporating various conditions, thereby creating a more balanced training set and improving the accuracy and reliability of crash severity prediction models. \cite{huo2021text} introduced the Text-to-Traffic Generative Adversarial Network (T\textsuperscript{2}GAN), a novel framework that generates realistic traffic situations by fusing traditional traffic data with semantic information extracted from social media.
+In T\textsuperscript{2}GAN, a pre-trained GloVe model encodes the traffic-related text into semantic features that are integrated into the GAN training process, with a global-local loss employed to align the modalities and produce varied, contextually accurate traffic scenarios. { The current studies underscore the importance of using DGMs for generating anomaly data to address imbalanced datasets and enhance the robustness of traffic management and safety systems.
+However, current models face significant challenges.
+In particular, they struggle to effectively manage imbalanced crash data that often includes missing values, heteroscedasticity, noise, and small sample sizes—characteristics common in real-world datasets.
+This highlights the need for further research to refine these methods and ensure that synthetic data generation more accurately reflects the complexities of actual traffic anomalies.}